evanwills/do-JS-regex-stuff/README.md

 2. __`action`__: {string} _[required]_ The GET '`action`' value that tells the script that this is the right function to use
 3. __`name`__: {string} _[required]_ Used as the sub-title when the action is selected also used as the link text for the action in the menu.
 4. `description`: {string} _[optional (but recommended)]_ short paragraph decribing the purpose of the function.
-5. `docsURL`: {string} _[optional]_ URL for documentation page (must be HTTPS).
+5. `docURL`: {string} _[optional]_ URL for documentation page (must be HTTPS).
 Used in a popup to give detailed information about the action.
 Including the expected input what will be changed and the expected output why this needs to be done
 6. `extraInputs`: {array} _[option]_ list of objects for extra inputs needed for the find/replace Extra inputs have the following keys:
    1. __`id`__: {string} _[required]_